clj-commons/claypoole/README.md

 (def moretasks (cp/pmap (cp/with-priority pool 10) myfn (range 3 10)))
 ```

+### Unlike the other functions, pdoseq blocks

+It's worth mentioning that `pdoseq` blocks.
+Since it doesn't create a streaming
+sequence, it doesn't happen in the "background".
+Instead, the calling thread
+will wait for all the tasks to complete.
+If you want to do work without
+blocking, use something that makes a sequence, like `upfor`.

 ## Do I really need to manage all those threadpools?

 You don't need to specifically declare a threadpool.
 Instead, you can just give